-Our DJJ Unit staff prepares youth for reentry while at the CDCR institutions and represents youth once they are released.
-Our DJJ staff has a caseload of approximately 25 reentry youth.
-We represent the youth at their reentry hearings at Eastlake Juvenile Court at which time the court sets the terms and conditions of probation.
-We continue to represent the youth’s rights at all court appearances including progress reports, probation violation hearings, and advocate for necessary services such as housing, transportation and any other need the youth may require.
-For example, we assist DJJ reentry youth in forming a relapse prevention plan, locating community based organizations that provide treatment and housing, and other services such as job training and educational opportunities which are needed for successful reintegration into the community.
+The DJJ Unit staff prepares youth for reentry while at the CDCR institutions and represents youth once they are released.
+The DJJ Unit staff represents youth at their reentry hearings at Eastlake Juvenile Court, at which time the court sets the terms and conditions of probation.
+The DJJ Unit staff continue to represent the youth’s rights at all court appearances, including progress reports, and probation violation hearings.
+They advocate for necessary services such as housing, transportation and any other needs the youth may require.
+For example, they assist DJJ reentry youth in forming a relapse prevention plan, locating community based organizations that provide treatment and housing, and other services that may include job training and educational opportunities which are needed for successful reintegration into the community.

 The DJJ Unit attorney also assists juvenile attorneys throughout the county whose clients face DJJ commitments by helping the attorneys prepare for contested dispositions, educating attorneys on current conditions and programs available at DJJ, negotiating Transfer withdrawals for DJJ, and advising on legal issues relating to DJJ commitments.

 The DJJ Unit attorney is an active member of the Juvenile Justice Task Force, a collaborative group of stakeholders committed to ensuring that the reentry needs of DJJ youth are met.
 Currently, the DJJ task force is comprised of juvenile justice partners from the Los Angeles Superior Court, Los Angeles County District Attorney’s Office, Los Angeles County Probation, Los Angeles Mayor’s Office for Reentry, Anti-Recidivism Coalition, Women of Substance & Men of Honor, Reentry Coordinators, Board of Juvenile Hearing Officers, Intake and Court Liaison’s from CDCR’s DJJ.